 - 1. A consolidated and strengthened primary retail core along High Street; - 2.
-Opportunities for new and intensified retail and other mixed-use development as sites become available: - 3.
+Opportunities for new and intensified retail and other mixed-use development as sites become available; - 3.
 The promotion of appropriate proportions and concentrations of uses other than A1 including A2-5, leisure, cultural and community uses, particularly in locations outside the primary retail core, including Bellingham Lane and Eastwood Road; - 4.
-New and improved pedestrian and cycle routes within the AAP area and linking the centre with the railway station and the surrounding area; and
+New and improved routes within the AAP area and linking the centre with the railway station and the surrounding area; and

-5. New and improved public realm and environmental improvements throughout the centre as identified on the spatial framework.
-It is expected that significant retail development within Rayleigh centre will contribute financially to these schemes.
+New and improved public realm and environmental improvements throughout the centre as identified on the spatial framework.